 “Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city.
 Outside are the dogs…” [v14-15a]

-Strong also is the warning to change any part of His book and since the scriptures from Genesis to Revelation became a single book in the third century AD, Believers have put that warning over the whole of the Creator’s prophetic message to mankind from start to finish.
-Now one thing remains – and it’s one prayer that’s been prayed consistently for hundreds of thousands of times during the past 2000 years.[j]
-This means that it could certainly be answered at any moment…
+Strong also is the warning to change any part of His book.
+And, since the scriptures (from Genesis to Revelation) became a single book in the third century AD, Believers have put that warning over the whole of the Creator God’s epic storyline and prophetic message to mankind from start to finish.
+Now one thing remains – it’s one prayer that’s been prayed consistently for hundreds of thousands of times, during the past 1970+ years[i] – and, it could certainly be answered at any moment…

 “The Spirit and the bride say, “Come!”
 And let the one who hears say, “Come!”
 Let the one who is thirsty come; and let the one who wishes take the free gift of the water of life.” [v16-17] “He who testifies to these things says, ‘Yes, I am coming soon.’
 Amen.
 Come, Lord Jesus.” [v20]

 The grace of the Lord Jesus be with God’s people.
 Amen. [v21]

 CLICK to return to today’s “Daily Breadcrumbs”

 [c] Genesis 1:1-19

 [f] 1 Kings 18:44 (Context whole chapter)